rangelojc/js-slider/README.md

 # Label Options
 	prompt: "Slide now", //label when the slider is not yet complete

 	success: "Slide OK", //label when the slider is already complete

 # Methods

 	reset() //resets the slider status back to default.
-DO NOT MODIFY onReset() //executes when the slider has been reset onSuccess() //executes when the slider has been completed onFail() //executes when the slider has been dragged with but not completed
+DO NOT MODIFY

+	onReset() //executes when the slider has been reset

+	onSuccess() //executes when the slider has been completed

+	onFail() //executes when the slider drag is finished/interrupted but not completed

 # Properties

 	progress: 0, //the current percentage the slider is in while being dragged

 	successful: false, //check the status of the component

 	progressThreshold: 70 //% when the slider will succeed when drag is finished/interrupted

 	labels: { //contains the labels used in the slider
        prompt: "Slide now", //before drag
        success: "Slide OK"  //after drag